Nathorr/todo-sweep/README.md

    * Completed items older than the threshold are automatically removed.

 * **Auto-reorder checked items**
-   * When you check a box in your configured todo file, the line automatically moves to the bottom of the unchecked list.
+   * When you check a box in your todo file, the line automatically moves to the bottom of the unchecked list.

 * **Responsive design**
    * Works on mobile and desktop with a clean, responsive UI.